The Cake Shop

 David’s entrepreneurial journey

 Childhood to late teens

-For a 3 year old little boy dreaming a dream…
+for a 3 year old with a dream

 On Christmas Day 1967 David opened up his gifts – and two presents stood out from all the rest – one being a battery operated mini keyboard from his Mum and Dad (and so David’s love of playing the piano without reading any music began) and the other present being a plastic toy cash register sent with love from his Nan, who worked in a local fruit and vegetable store in Crosby, 7 miles from Liverpool city centre.
 David’s toy cash register took prime position on his home-made ‘shop counter’ in the centre of his bedroom, filled with a wide selection of groceries which he was ‘selling’ to anyone who stopped by!
 In reality the groceries were just empty cardboard packets and boxes of tea, coffee, sugar, biscuits, etc – in fact anything David could get his hands on!